 Requirements of Membership:

-Associate Members must submit an abstract for presentation at the Annual Meeting at least once over each three (3) year period.
-Attendance is also required at at least one Annual Meeting over a three (3) year period.
+Associate Members are required to attend at least one Annual Meeting over a three (3) year period.
 This requirement is waived after fifteen (15) years of being a member in good-standing.
 In addition, Associate Members should review, if requested, for the Journal of Shoulder and Elbow Surgery.

 Entry – Level Requirements